lampitosgames/TopDownGML/README.md

 # Development Log #
 This is temporary, I'll find a better place later.
 #### January 2017 ####
+- 01/10/17: Added very basic cursor functionality.
+The sprite is a placeholder.
 - 01/08/17: Overhauled jumping by adding displacement prediction and a jumping 'aim assist'.
 When jumping, if the player would land in a pitfall, the game checks a 90 deg arc to find a safer landing location.
 Also added a script to rotate vectors using a rotation matrix.
 - 01/06/17: Refactored the player's step event.
 I moved lots of code into individual scripts for long-term readability.
 The player's step event is growing quickly so breaking related logic into scripts seemed appropriate.
 - 01/04/17: Updated lots of movement constants.
 Jumping feels a lot more natural.
 Added a prototype tileset and created a test room for platforming across various sized gaps and over water.
 Added a "falling" effect.